chanzuckerberg/napari-hub/docs/writing-the-perfect-description.md

 You've built your new plugin.
 You've packaged it.
 You've got your unit tests passing.
-You're ready to share it will the world.
+You're ready to share it with the world.

 It's time to write a description.

-The description is the main way for you connect with your users through the napari hub.
+The description is the main way for you to connect with your users through the napari hub.
 You can provide a description of your plugin by creating a markdown file in your repo at `.napari/DESCRIPTION.md`.
+If you've used napari's [cookiecutter template](https://github.com/napari/cookiecutter-napari-plugin), you'll find a template description already there for you.
-It's the primary way for potential users learn about your plugin, understand what it does, and determine whether it might solve their problem.
+This description is the primary way for potential users learn about your plugin, understand what it does, and determine whether it might solve their problem.

 It's a blank canvas, for you to customize as you see fit.